-4. Implementation Process and Options
+4. Implementation Process

 The drafting of this report is just one step in adopting a rate structure.
-A recommended general process and timeline for 2018 is provided in Figure 5.
-In the early spring of 2018, it is recommended that this study and a draft rate structure be presented to the Stormwater Advisory Commission and then to the community prior to a Public Hearing.
+A recommended process and timeline is provided in Figure 5.
+In the spring of 2018, this study and a draft rate structure have been presented to the Stormwater Advisory Commission, other advisory boards, and to the community prior to a Public Hearing.
 The document and rate structure will be finalized based on the input received.
-Additional outreach materials and a concerted community engagement process will be needed via a variety of avenues to get input on the proposed fee/rate structure.
-In late spring of 2018 and pending the review comments received, it is recommended that a public hearing be tentatively planned to receive public input on the fee/rate structure (this is a statutory requirement).
-Depending on the input received and the direction from the Board of Aldermen during the remainder of FY 17/18, one of these two timeline alternatives could be pursued (Figures 5 and 6):
+Additional outreach materials have been prepared, and a community engagement process pursued.
+A public hearing has been scheduled for May 15th to formally receive public input on the fee/rate structure (this is a statutory requirement).
+In the late spring of 2018, the Board of Aldermen could officially adopt a rate structure/fee schedule and approve an Interlocal Agreement with Orange County to provide billing and collection..

-Alternative 1:

-In the late spring of 2018, the Board of Aldermen could officially adopt a rate structure/fee schedule and approve an Interlocal Agreement with Orange County to provide billing and collection.
-The County would also need to accept the Interlocal Agreement.
 Town staff would then provide data to the Orange County tax office to be sent out on tax bills due between September 2018 and January 2020.

-Alternative 2:

-In the event that further work is needed on the rate structure after the spring of 2018, the rate structure/fee schedule would be revised in FY 18/19.
-The same process as described in Alternative 1 could be pursued, but revenue to be received would be delayed by a full year because of the Orange County Property Tax Office billing cycle.

 Other administrative actions will be needed after the rate structure is adopted to facilitate the transition to a fully operating utility.
-Examples include administrative procedures to handle disputed fees or property type designation.
+Examples include administrative procedures to handle disputed fees.
 It may also be desirable to create a procedure and manual to provide for crediting for nonresidential properties with Stormwater Control Measures that treat stormwater, along with a fee assistance program and procedure for seeking assistance.

-Figure 5a Timeline for Rate Structure Adoption (Alternative 1)

-Figure 5b Timeline for Rate Structure Adoption (Alternative 2)
+Figure 5: Stormwater Rate Structure Outreach and Establishment Schedule